 Eat lots of crawfish and fried fish

-Crawfish season officially begins in March, and New Orleans is full of seafood shops and restaurants that’ll satisfy all your cravings.
+Crawfish season is in full swing come March, and New Orleans is full of seafood shops and restaurants that’ll satisfy all your cravings.
 Grab ‘em boiled, sautéed, baked, or fried, or get ‘em raw for a crawfish boil of your own.
 Also, this March, plan to grab a fish plate from a local school or church on any Friday.